 Definition of the target group

-Article 67 of Organic Law 2/2006 on Education (LOE), as amended by Organic Law 3/2020 (LOMLOE), defines adult education (EPA) as the education of people over 18 years of age which aims to offer the possibility of acquiring, updating, completing or extending their knowledge and skills, for their personal and professional development.
-Access to adult education is also guaranteed for the prison population.
+Article 67 of Law 2/2006 on Education (LOE), amended by Law 3/2020 (LOMLOE), defines adult education (EPA) as the education of people over 18 years of age which aims to offer the possibility of acquiring, updating, completing or extending their knowledge and skills, for their personal and professional development.

 The training provision includes different types of training and programmes offered by the education, employment and local authorities.